 The faculty member may request a provost review within five business days of receiving the letter of censure.
 The provost has five business days to initiate a review of the merits of the letter of censure and notify the parties by email.
-The provost can either uphold the letter of censure or reject the letter of censure as an inappropriate discipline.
+The provost can either uphold the letter of censure or reject the letter of censure as an appropriate discipline.
 The provost can elect to obtain additional facts through the use of the ombudsman or by calling a meeting which would include the faculty member, the school director, and the provost.
 The decision of the provost is final.
 In the event of a provost's review, no letter of censure will be added to the faculty member's HR file until the review is completed.

 A copy of the letter of censure, the request by the faculty member for the provost's review (if applicable), the provost review (if applicable), and the reevaluation (if applicable) are to be placed in the faculty member's HR file.
 Administrators involved in the censure process may not broadly communicate the details of censure to the university community.
 Due to the nature of sanctions, censure may generally be known within the university community.
-Should the faculty member satisfactorily address the conditions outlined in the letter of censure, the school director will compose a letter of resolution and provide a copy to the faculty member and place a copy in the faculty member's HR file.
+Should the reevaluation of the situation leading to censure be resolved satisfactorily, the school director will compose a letter of resolution and provide a copy to the faculty member and place a copy in the faculty member's HR file.
 Faculty have the right to include a letter of rebuttal to accompany the letter of censure.